Tips for Caregivers This Holiday Season

 • Ensure proper lighting and room temperature.

-• When dealing with memory issues, ensure that people introduce themselves and state who they are in relation to that person.
+• When memory loss is involved, ensure that people introduce themselves and state who they are in relation to that person.
 Better yet, wear name tags.

 Communicate clearly and with empathy